GautierBlandin/nx-personal-blog/apps/personal-blog/public/content/terraform-pulumi-sst-tradeoff-analysis.md

 #### Strengths

-- By supporting mainstream programming languages, Pulumi encourages tighter integration of DevOps practices in fullstack teams.
+- By supporting mainstream programming languages, **Pulumi encourages tighter integration of DevOps practices in fullstack teams**.
 Language familiarity facilitates software engineers taking part in infrastructure definition.
 - The use of programming languages enables powerful developer tooling advantages, including IDE support and strong static typing.
 - High testability with both unit testing, property testing, and integration testing being available.
-- High modularity through native language constructs, as code reuse is powered by the full spectrum of abstraction techniques available in modern programming.
+- High modularity through native language constructs, as **code reuse is powered by the full spectrum of abstraction techniques available in modern programming**.
 - Although less extensive than Terraform's provider ecosystem, Pulumi supports a wide array of cloud providers.
 Additionally, Terraform providers can be bridged to be usence, and compositid with Pulumi and provide missing functionality.
-- Secrets can be securely encrypted directly in state files, rather than stored in a separate secrets management service.
+- Secrets are encrypted at rest in state files.
-- Pulumi Cloud provides strong observability and auditability features.
+- Pulumi Cloud provides advanced visibility and security features, albeit at a higher price point compared to Terraform Cloud.

 #### Challenges